 Just what you don’t need; more bugs.

 To get rid of Mealybugs simply spray your plant with warm water, Dawn dish soap, and isopropyl alcohol.
-You can also add all the ingredients in a small bowl and dab with either a cotton swab or cotton ball.
+You can also add all the ingredients to a small bowl and dab with either a cotton swab or a cotton ball.

 Peachy Tip.
 When using Dawn detergent, do not use the foam version.
 It’ll leave soap suds on the plant, which you may think are mealybugs.